Sheikh Hasina: Third term (2014–2019)

-Fourth term (2019–present)
+Fourth term (2019–2024)

 Hasina won her third consecutive term, her fourth overall, when her Awami League won 288 of the 300 parliamentary seats.
 The leader of the main opposition alliance, Kamal Hossain, declared the vote "farcical" and rejected the results.
 Before the election, Human Rights Watch and other rights organisations had accused the government of creating an intimidating environment for the Opposition.
-The New York Times editorial board described the election as farcical, the editorial stated that it was likely Hasina would have won without vote-rigging and questioned why she did so.
+The New York Times editorial board described the election as farcical and questioned her reasons for vote-rigging, saying that she likely would have won freely.

-The BNP, the main opposition party that has been out of power for 12 years and boycotted the 2014 general election, fared extremely poorly.
+The BNP fared extremely poorly.
 Winning only eight seats, the party and its Jatiya Oikya Front alliance have been marginalised to the weakest opposition ever since Bangladesh's post-Ershad democratic restoration in 1991.

 In May 2021, Hasina provided the inaugural address for the opening of a new headquarters for the Bangladesh Post Office, named the Dak Bhaban.
 In her address, Hasina urged for further development of the postal service in response to the COVID-19 pandemic in Bangladesh.
 Developmental measures outlined in the address include continuing the service's digital transformation, and the construction of cooling units in postal warehouses to pave the way for the sending of perishable food by mail.

-In June 2022, Hasina inaugurated the Padma Bridge mega project, the country's longest bridge.
-The bridge connects the less-developed south west of the country to Dhaka.
-The bridge was self-financed by Bangladesh at a cost of ৳30,193.39 crore (US$3.6 billion) after the World Bank withdrew funding and is projected to increase the nation's GDP by 1.23%.
-While inaugurating the bridge, Hasina stated "Today, I am happy, proud and overwhelmed along with millions of people in the country.
-This bridge belongs to the people of Bangladesh and it involves all our passion, creativity, courage, endurance and perseverance."

-In December 2022, anti-government protests occurred, linked to the rising cost of living as a result of the Russia-Ukraine conflict.
-On 28 December, Hasina opened the first phase of Dhaka Metro Rail, the country's first mass-rapid transit system from Uttara to Agargaon.

-In July 2022, the Finance Ministry requested fiscal assistance from the International Monetary Fund.
-The government cited depleting foreign-exchange reserves as a result of the sanctions in response to the Russia-Ukraine conflict.
-A staff level agreement was reached in November 2022 and in January 2023, the IMF agreed to supply a support programme totalling US$4.7 billion, consisting of US$3.3 billion under the Extended Credit Facility and US$1.4 billion under the new Resilience and Sustainability Facility.
-The IMF stated support package "will help preserve macroeconomic stability, protect the vulnerable and foster inclusive and green growth."